FIRE BLANKETS

 “Where necessary in order to safeguard the safety of relevant persons the responsible person must ensure that any facilities, equipment and devices provided are subject to a suitable system of maintenance and are maintained in an efficient state, in efficient working order and in good repair.”

-Following the Code of Practice for the Selection, Installation, Commissioning and Maintenance of Fire Blankets Manufactured to BS EN 1869 will ensure compliance with the Regulatory Reform (Fire Safety) Order 2005.
+Following the Code of Practice for the Selection, Installation, Commissioning and Inspection of Fire Blankets will ensure compliance with the Regulatory Reform (Fire Safety) Order 2005.

-Fireshield Fire Protection Ltd can assist with the maintenance requirement of fire blankets to
+Fireshield Fire Protection Ltd can assist with the inspection requirement of fire blankets to

 ensure your building complies.